eshaanachanta/1d-heat-equation-fourier-series/README.md

 e^{-\alpha \left(\frac{n \pi}{L}\right)^2 t}
 $$

-Each sine wave in the Fourier series represents a pattern of temperature variation along the rod.
+Each sine wave in the Fourier series represents temperature variation along the rod.

 The decay term multiplies each sine wave, showing how much of that wave remains at time 𝑡